nf-core/website/CODE_OF_CONDUCT.md

 ### Online Trolling

 The majority of nf-core interactions and events are held online.
-Unfortunately, holding events online comes with the added issue of online trolling.
+Unfortunately, holding events online comes with the risk of online trolling.
 This is unacceptable, reports of such behaviour will be taken very seriously, and perpetrators will be excluded from activities immediately.

-All community members are required to ask members of the group they are working within for explicit consent prior to taking screenshots of individuals during video calls.
+All community members are **required** to ask members of the group they are working within for explicit consent prior to taking screenshots of individuals during video calls.

 ## Procedures for Reporting CoC violations

 If someone makes you feel uncomfortable through their behaviours or actions, report it as soon as possible.

-You can reach out to members of the [nf-core core team](https://nf-co.re/about) and they will forward your concerns to the safety officer(s).
+You can reach out to members of the Safety Team on Slack or by email (safety [at] nf-co [dot] re).
+Alternatively, contact a member of the nf-core core team [nf-core core team](https://nf-co.re/about), and they will forward your concerns to the safety officer(s).

-Issues directly concerning members of the core team will be dealt with by other members of the core team and the safety manager, and possible conflicts of interest will be taken into account. nf-core is also in discussions about having an ombudsperson, and details will be shared in due course.
+Issues directly concerning members of the Core Team or the Safety Team will be dealt with by other members of the core team and the safety manager, and possible conflicts of interest will be taken into account. nf-core is also in discussions about having an ombudsperson, and details will be shared in due course.

 All reports will be handled with utmost discretion and confidentially.

+## Safety at the Hackathon (October 27- 29, 2021)

+Please note that our Code of Conduct applies at to the Hackathon, and all participants need to abide by our guidelines to participate.
+We should all feel responsible for making nf-core events safe and fun for everyone.

+We will be using a combination of gather.town and Slack to communicate with all participants.

+Please respect the following at all times during the hackathon:

+* Never share links for the hackathon platform on social media.
+We will be using gather.town.
+Your unique link is for you alone.
+* Do not take screenshots of groups you are working within without asking for consent of all individuals in the group.
+Remember, not everyone wants their photographs shared on social media.
+Not respecting the latter amounts to doxing, which is in direct violation of the nf-core Code of Conduct.

+### Reporting Code of Conduct violations during the hackathon

+In case of an immediate perceived threat at the hackathon, please reach out to any of the following individuals on Slack.
+Their names and the time-zones they are located in are indicated below:

+* Renuka Kudva (CEST)
+* Cris Tuñí (CEST)
+* Michael Heuer (CDT)
+* Zhaowei Yang (CST)
+* Bhargava Reddy Morampalli (NZST)
+* Matthias Hörtenhuber (CEST)
+* Gisela Gabernet (CEST)
+* James A. Fellows Yates (CEST)
+* Friederike Hanssen (CEST)
+* Matthias Hörtenhuber (CEST)
+* Harshil Patel (BST)
+* Maxime Garcia (CEST)

+You can also report any CoC violations safety [at] nf-co [dot] re.
+In your email report, please do your best to include:

+* Your contact information.
+* Identifying information (e.g. names, nicknames, pseudonyms) of the participant who has violated the Code of Conduct.
+* The behaviour that was in violation and the circumstances surrounding the incident.
+* The approximate time of the behaviour (if different than the time the report was made).
+* Other people involved in the incident if applicable.
+* If you believe the incident is ongoing.
+* If there is a publicly available record (e.g. mailing list record, a screenshot).
+* Any additional information.

+After you file a report, one or more of ouur safety officers, Renuka Kudva, will contact you to follow up on your report.

+#### Who will read and handle reports

+All reports will be read and handled by the members of the Safety Team at nf-core.

+If members of the Safety Team are deemed to have a conflict of interest with a report, they will be required to recuse themselves as per our Code of Conduct and will not have access to any follow-ups.

+To keep this first report confidential from any of the Safety Team members, please submit your first report by direct messaging on Slack/direct email to any of the nf-core members you are comfortable disclosing the information to, and be explicit about which member(s) you do not consent to sharing the information with.

+#### Reviewing reports

+After receiving the report, members of the Safety Team will review the incident report to determine whether immediate action is required, for example, whether there is immediate threat to participants’ safety.

+The Safety Team in consultation with members of the nf-core core team will assess whether there is sufficient information to determine whether the report constitutes a Code of Conduct violation for them to arrive at a decision on a course of action.

+In the case of insufficient information, one or more members of the safety officer may contact the reporter, the reportee, or any other attendees to obtain more information.

+Once additional information is gathered, the Safety Team will collectively review and decide on the best course of action to take, if any.
+The Safety Team reserves the right to not act on a report.

+#### Confidentiality

+All reports, and any additional information and data included, are only shared with the team of Safety Officers and possibly members of the core team in case the safety officer is in violation of the CoC.
+We will respect confidentiality requests for the purpose of protecting victims of abuse.

+We will not name harassment victims beyond discussions between the safety officer and members of the nf-core team without the explicit consent of the individuals involved.

+#### Enforcement

+Actions taken by the nf-core’s Safety Team may include but are not limited to:

+* Asking anyone to stop a behaviour.
+* Asking anyone to leave the event and online spaces either temporarily, for the remainder of the event, or permanently.
+* Removing access to the gather.town and Slack either temporarily or permanently.
+* Communicating to all participants to reinforce our expectations for conduct and remind what is unacceptable behaviour; this may be public for practical reasons.
+* Communicating to all participants that an incident has taken place and how we will act or have acted– this may be for the purpose of letting event participants know we are aware and are dealing with the incident.
+* Banning anyone from participating in nf-core-managed spaces, future events and activities, either temporarily or permanently.
+* No action required.

 ## Attribution and Acknowledgements